reymon359/how-to-live/advices/Finish what you start/index.md

 ---
 # Finish what you start

-If you start something, finish it.
+If you start something, try to finish it.
+Avoid leaving unfinished things.

 When what you want to do is too big, split it into smaller goals to accomplish it.

-When you don't finish the things you start, you never get motivation and the feeling of accomplishment that leads you to make other things.
+When you don't finish the things you start, It's harder to get motivation and the feeling of accomplishment that leads you to make other things.

-This is more important if you are about to finish something.
-It is the last effort you have to make, so don't give up!
+If you are about to finish something, it is the last effort you have to make, so don't give up!

-To finish things, you need to work on them constantly.
-Don't give things up.
-Plan time to work on them.
+To finish long-term things, you need to work on them constantly.
+Don't give up, and plan time to work on them.
 Set up reminders.

 ## Quotes